 Five hours per week for year.
-Credit: Six quarter hours
+Credit: Six quarter hours per year.

-per year.

-Secretarial Procedure 201, 202.
-The aim of this course is to train students for office management and for positions as private secretaries.
-It includes the study of office methods and practices, the preparation of business papers and reports, dictation and transcriptions.
-In addition to the skills that every office employee must have, the personal qualities of the individual are discussed from every angle.
+SECRETARIAL PROCEDURE 201, 202, 203: The aim of this course is to train students for office management and for positions as private secretaries.
+It includes the study of office methods and practices, the preparation of business papers and reports, dictation and transcriptions, the use of various office machines common to the modern business office, and a study of the various filing systems with sufficient laboratory work to develop skill in the operation of the systems.